 Every day, we discover more new tools online that support learners in their journey towards English language proficiency.
-Not only will these tools help you learn faster, many are designed to motivate, inspire and make learning more fun.
+Not only will these tools help you learn faster, but many are also designed to motivate, inspire and make learning more fun.
 These tools are so effective even ESL teachers use them!